 It was also the watch of choice for many astronauts on Gemini missions, hence its nickname "Ed White" for the first astronaut to walk in space.

-Stylistically, the reference 105.003 also stands out as thelast of the Speedmaster "Pre-Professional" models, and then the last with straight handles.
+Stylistically, the reference 105.003 also stands out as thelast of the models Speedmaster “Pre-Professional”, and then the last with straight handles.

 Speedmaster ST105.012 'Pre-Moon' (1964 - 1969)

-In 1963, with the new reference ST105.012, a new asymmetrical shape for the case, suitable to offer a protection to the crown and the chrono pushers to solve an important problem that the models of the past suffered.
-The word "Professional" following Omega and Speedmaster was added in 1966.
+In 1963, with the new reference ST105.012, a new asymmetrical shape for the case, suitable to offer protection to the crown and chrono pushers to solve an important problem that past models suffered.
+The writing “Professional” following Omega e Speedmaster it was inserted in 1966.

 The motivation that led Omega to vary the shape of the case, abandoning the more elegant and conventional straight lugs, lies in the fact that the astronauts of NASA before becoming such, were well trained soldiers coming mainly from the United States Air Force and while they parachuted during flying exercises the watch got caught in the parachute wires when it opened due to the pushers and crown too protruding.